FutureSystems2023/CRMS-naming-convention/README.md

 ## Tables
 Table names will be in **lowercase** and **singular**.
 E.g. athlete, team, sport, etc. If table name has multiple words, concatenate them with an underscore "_".
 E.g. "Competition Geo Location"  --> competition_geo_location.

+Naming convention will follow "Parent-Child" relationship.
+E.g. Athlete results will be named as athlete_result instead of result_athlete

 ### Many to Many Tables
 For many to many tables, table names will be concatenated with 2 underscores '**__**'.
-E.g. competition_competitioncategory.
+E.g. competition__competition_category.

 <hr>